 Moving on to every child's dream ... bunk beds!
 It's rare for a child not to request bunk beds at some point in time.
 There's something about them that children love.
 Perhaps it's being able to sleep on the top bunk or it could be the opportunity to transform the bottom bunk in to a den or hideaway or have a friend sleep over.

 They're also the ideal choice for siblings who share a room as they take up a lot less floor space than two single beds.
-But if you opt for the Phoenix or Islander bunk beds, they also convert in to two single beds if your children decide that they no longer want to share or the arguments over top bunk occur a little too frequently for your liking.
+If you opt for the Griffin Bunk Bed, it converts in to two single beds if your children decide that they no longer want to share or the arguments over top bunk occur a little too frequently for your liking.